steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-business.md

 `Deposit` resources are failed when:

-1. An error occurs building a package
+1. An error occurs building a package.
-2. An error occurs streaming a package to a `Repository` (arguably transient)
+2. An error occurs streaming a package to a `Repository` (arguably transient).
-3. An error occurs polling (arguably transient) or parsing the status of a `Deposit`
+3. An error occurs polling (arguably transient) or parsing the status of a `Deposit`.
-4. An error occurs saving the state of a `Deposit` in the repository (again, arguably transient)
+4. An error occurs saving the state of a `Deposit` in the repository (again, arguably transient).

 See `DepositTask` for details.
 Deposits fail for transient reasons; a server being down, an interruption in network communication, or invalid credentials for the downstream repository are just a few examples.
 As stated, DS will retry